Phuire-Research/Stratimux/StagePlanner.md

   stageFailed: number;
 }
 ```
-* title - Title of your plan, used to determine your plan within badPlans stored on the axium if they fail.
+* title - Title of your plan, used to determine your plan within badPlans stored on the muxium if they fail.
 * stage - This is your stage index, starting at 0.
 * stages - Is an array of function that will be called upon each notification depending on the current stage index.
 * stageFailed - Is a fail safe mechanism to prevent action overflow due to branch prediction errors.